vanheeringen-lab/seq2science/docs/content/workflows/atac_seq.md

 GSM890    GRCh38      lindsey_liver        liver
 ```

 In this example we have data from Peter and Lindsey.
 We have one liver sample and one kidney sample from Peter.
 Of Lindsey we only have a liver sample, which was sequenced across two different lanes.
 With this sample sheet, the samples of Lindsey get merged after trimming.
-Then peak calling is done separately on each of the three remaining technical replicates (peter_kidney, peter_liver, lindsey_liver), and afterwards all liver biological replicates (peter_liver and lindsey_liver) are combined through e.g. IDR.
+Then peak calling is done separately on each of the three remaining technical replicates (peter_kidney, peter_liver, lindsey_liver), and afterwards all liver technical replicates belonging to the same biological replicate (in this case peter_liver and lindsey_liver) are combined through e.g. IDR.

 #### Colors column
 If you are visualizing your data on the UCSC trackhub you can optionally specify the colors of each main track.
 For ATAC- and ChIP-seq, each biological replicate is a main track.